 Pandoc is open-source software, maintained by volunteers working in their free time.
 Please keep that in mind when asking for help.

-The first place to go if you have a question about pandoc, or if something doesn’t seem to be working properly, is to search the pandoc-discuss mailing list on Google Groups.
+The first place to go if you have a question about pandoc, or if something doesn’t seem to be working properly, is to search the discussion forum.
 In all likelihood, someone has already asked a similar question and it has been answered.
-If not, you can post a message to the list.
-This list has over 2000 members, and more often than not, someone will answer your question quickly.
+If not, you can ask your question there.

 If you think you’ve found a bug in pandoc, you can create an issue on the github bug tracker.
-But unless you’re sure it’s a bug, it’s good to raise the issue on pandoc-discuss first.
+But unless you’re sure it’s a bug, it’s good to raise the issue on the discussion forum first.
 See the guidelines on contributing for some suggestions about how to write a useful bug report.

 Suggestions for enhancements to pandoc (for example, new formats, options, or structural elements) should always be discussed on the mailing list before an issue is created on the github tracker.